karimarous/Getting_started_with_Terraform_and_AWS_FR/lab16/README.md

 }
 ```

-1.4 Go to outputs.tf and override it with the following code
+1.4 Replace the code that exist in outputs.tf with the following code
 ```
 output "vpc_id" {
   value = aws_vpc.main.id